When my daughters were toddlers, my mother would remind me

 Nothing could be further away from the truth because my baby girls were adorable!

-Ok, her point was others wouldn’t be as fascinated with my children as I am…and she was correct.
+Ok, her point was that others wouldn’t be as fascinated with my children as I am, and she was correct.

-The same can be said for authors and their books and manuscripts.
+We can say the same for authors and their books and manuscripts.

-There are very few people outside of a circle of loved ones (and when it comes to manuscripts maybe not even them) who want to read and review an unsolicited manuscript.
+Very few people outside of a circle of loved ones (and when it comes to manuscripts, maybe not even them) want to read and review an unsolicited manuscript.

 Review my Books